filipporomani/whatsapp-python/README.md

 The docs are available in the [wiki](https://github.com/filipporomani/whatsapp/wiki/App-events)

 Please test this feature out and leave feedbacks/report issues on GitHub!

+**NOTE:** this feature is still in beta, so it may not work as expected.
+The FastAPI endpoint was not completely tested.
+Please report any issue you find or open a PR to fix it!

 ## Installation